Underwater 19th-century hospital, graveyard uncovered in Florida Keys

 KEY WEST, Fla.
 (WFLA) — Archaeologists have found the remains of a 19th-century quarantine hospital on what was once an above-sea island in the Florida Keys, according to the National Park Service.

-Monday, Dry Tortugas National Park announced the discovery of the archaeological site near Garden Key.
-It was found as part of a survey first conducted in August 2022 by cultural resources staff, the National Park Service’s Submerged Resources Center, the Southeast Archeological Center, and a University of Miami graduate student.
+Monday, Dry Tortugas National Park announced the discovery of the archaeological site near Garden Key as a result of a survey first conducted in August 2022 by cultural resources staff, the National Park Service’s Submerged Resources Center, the Southeast Archeological Center, and a University of Miami graduate student.

 Park officials said the hospital was used to treat yellow fever patients from Fort Jefferson between 1890 and 1900.